hzhulkko/farmdata/README.md

 You should see 'All data saved for farm!' logged on screen when data loading from one CSV file is ready.

 ### Running application in dev mode from command line:

+In dev mode you will see all SQL queries logged on the screen.

 1. Make sure you have PostgreSQL available in localhost port 5432.
 The easiest way to start the database is to run it in Docker:
 `docker run -d --name farmdb -p 5432:5432 -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres postgres:13-alpine`